henryl74/js-project-portfolio/README.md

 - From the source section drop-down menu, I selected the Main Branch then clicked on save.
 - Once the Main Branch has been selected and saved, the page will be automatically refreshed and provide the link to the published website.

-The live link ca be found here: [Studio Ghibli - Memory Game](https://henryl74.github.io/studio-ghibli-memory-game/)
+The live link can be found here: [Studio Ghibli - Memory Game](https://henryl74.github.io/studio-ghibli-memory-game/)

 # Credits